oasci/metalflare/study/dissemination/reports/sims/README.md

         - Slight A band decrease
         - Large B band decrease.

-## Increased distance and flexibility in Cys147 and Cys204
+## Backbone changes from Cys147 and Cys204

 We first investigate the structural dynamics of Cys147 and Cys204 interactions by analyzing the C$_\alpha$-C$_\alpha$ distances.